artback/networkGamingTest/README.md

  The frontend components styling is tested using storybook, run command npm run storybook in the web folder.

 #TODO:
-  Two player with the same name could potentialy join the same game and there scores would be joined on the scoreboard. it is unneccesary an observer have to input a name before being able to view games.
+  1.Two player with the same name could potentialy join the same game and there scores would be joined on the scoreboard. it is unneccesary an observer have to input a name before being able to view games.

-  The way of handling if a user has reached score 21 is a bit embarrasing and hard to grasp.
+  2. The way of handling if a user has reached score 21 is a bit embarrasing and hard to grasp.

+  3. The game(name and guess) could be sent as a message through the websocket rather than at the setup of the game.
+     That way the websocket wouldn't need to be close to run a new game with new guess.